MMSequeira/eda-2015-2016/EDA 2015-2016/README.md

 > Algorithms, 4th edition by Robert Sedgewick and Kevin Wayne, Addison-Wesley
 > Professional, 2011, ISBN 0-321-57351-X. http://algs4.cs.princeton.edu

-Copyright 2015, Robert Sedgewick and Kevin Wayne.
+Copyright 2015 and 2016, Robert Sedgewick and Kevin Wayne.

 Any errors found in this code should be assumed to be the responsibility of the author of the modifications to the original code (viz.
 Manuel Menezes de